 Relative incidence of helminth infections worldwide.

 A 53-year-old man comes into your office with a 3-month history of weight loss, abdominal pain, and fatigue.
 His history is also significant for the consumption of partially cooked fish during a camping trip 6 months previously.
 A physical examination reveals a blood pressure of 140/60 mm Hg, pulse of 72 beats/min, and a respiratory rate of 16 breaths/min.
-The ...
+The remainder of ...